- What Is It?

 Muscle or Nerve Disorders That Cause Chest Pain

 Muscles in the chest and their supportive components such as ligaments can become injured during trauma or inflamed because of overuse even during severe coughing spells.
-The resulting chest pain is usually described as constant or intermittent and worsens (for example, goes from an ache to sharp pain) with activity or coughing.
+The resulting chest pain is usually described as constant or intermittent and worsens (for example, goes from an ache to a sharp pain) with activity or coughing.
 The area is tender when it is pressed or moved.

 Nerve pain in the chest can come from any chest nerves that are pinched, cut, or crushed by trauma.
 However, one source of burning and/or sharp pain in the chest can be caused by shingles.
 Herpes zoster viruses remain in the body for years after a chickenpox infection and may later reactivate and follow the nerve distribution on the chest, usually producing a sharp pain in a band on one side of the chest.
 This chest pain may occur before the characteristic rash of shingles develops.